Regional Appointments: The Trial Against Solinas and 18 Others Begins

 The trial has begun: among the defendants are former councilors Anita Pili and Alessandra Zedda, former councilor Nanni Lancioni, and Confindustria president Maurizio De Pascale.Per restare aggiornato entra nel nostro canale Whatsapp

-The trial of former Sardinian governor Christian Solinas (Psd'Az) and 18 others began today.
-These include then-councilors Anita Pili and Alessandra Zedda, former regional councilor for Psd'Az Nanni Lancioni, former head of ATS and ASPAL Massimo Temussi (current director general of active policies at the Ministry of Labor), and president of Confindustria Sardegna Maurizio De Pascale, all of whom are under investigation in a matter related to a regional appointments ring.
+The trial of former Sardinian governor Christian Solinas and 18 others began today, including then-councilors Anita Pili and Alessandra Zedda, former regional councilor for the PSD'AZ party Nanni Lancioni, former head of ATS and ASPAL Massimo Temussi (current director general of active policies at the Ministry of Labor), and Confindustria Sardegna president Maurizio De Pascale, all under investigation in a matter related to a regional appointments scandal.

 This morning, the panel of the Second Criminal Section, presided over by Judge Giovanni Massidda, issued a specific order rejecting all preliminary objections raised by the defendants' defense (an assessment will be made subsequently regarding the admissibility of approximately 20 days of wiretaps for some defendants).
 The hearing was then postponed until May, when an expert will be appointed to transcribe the wiretaps.